 Finding a dedicated support network

 You may also find it helpful to locate a dedicated support group online, or in your own community.
-There are many kinds of cancer support groups, which you may be able to trace through online searches or by speaking to the specialist by whom you were diagnosed.
+There are many kinds of cancer support groups, which you may be able to trace through

 Dr. O’Mara explained for MNT that you should easily be able to find a support group just by asking your healthcare provider.